-In response to queries on alternatives to high-pressure sampling of breathing air and lack of independent information on the accuracy, functionality, durability, and safety of commercially available breathing air quality assessment kits, the Environmental Health Laboratory (EHL) at the University of Washington evaluated six representative breathing air sampling kits from the many available.
+In response to queries on alternatives to high-pressure sampling of breathing air and lack of independent information on the accuracy, functionality, durability, and safety of commercially available breathing air quality assessment kits, the Environmental Health Laboratory (EHL) at the University of Washington evaluated six representative breathing air sampling kits.
 Kits were tested in the laboratory and by personnel at three fire departments and one commercial diving company.
-In addition to the results from testing, generalized guidance for breathing air quality assessment, avoidance of problems, and problem solving is provided.
-Information on regulated contaminants is presented for better appreciation of breathing air quality regulations.